jeroldleslie/cc-email-extractor/README.md

 # Email Extractor from common crawl dataset
-This repository contains hadoop mapreduce programe to filter website urls from Common Crawl public datasets.
+This repository contains hadoop mapreduce program to all the emails from Common Crawl public datasets.

 ## Prerequisities
 - Need AWS account